Dubai International Finance Centre Grows at Record-Breaking Pace in 2022

 Combined revenues exceed USD272 mn for the first time

 DUBAI, UAE, Feb.
-20, 2023 /PRNewswire/ -- Dubai International Financial Centre (DIFC), the Middle East, Africa and South Asia region's leading global financial centre, continued to grow at record-breaking pace in 2022.
+20, 2023 /CNW/ -- Dubai International Financial Centre (DIFC), the Middle East, Africa and South Asia region's leading global financial centre, continued to grow at record-breaking pace in 2022.

 The total number of active registered companies in DIFC grew to 4,377 in 2022, up 20% from 3,644 in 2021.
 During 2022, 1,084 new companies registered in DIFC, surpassing 1,000 for the first time in history.